0xcert/framework/packages/0xcert-vue-plugin/README.md

 <img src="https://github.com/0xcert/framework/raw/master/assets/cover-sub.png" />

-> Implementation of VueJS plug-in.
+> Implementation of Vue.js plug-in.

 The [0xcert Framework](https://docs.0xcert.org) is a free and open-source JavaScript library that provides tools for building powerful decentralized applications.
 Please refer to the [official documentation](https://docs.0xcert.org) for more details.